homothetyhk/HollowKnight.BenchwarpMod/README.md

 	- No Mid-Air Deploy: the game must recognize the player as grounded in order to deploy
 	- Blacklist Rooms: prevents use of deploy in rooms which do not allow dreamgate, and if the player does not have lantern, prevents use of deploy in rooms which are dark

-New update -- Warping to bench now refills soul meter
+Update: Warping to bench now refills soul meter.

 Credits
 Seanpr - developed the UI, as part of DebugMod